The Simpsons and Their Mathematical Secrets: Critical reception

 The Guardian described it as a "readable and unthreatening introduction to various mathematical concepts".
 The New York Times described it as a "highly entertaining book".
 The book was well-received by The Simpsons staff; Simpsons writer and Futurama co-creator David X. Cohen said "Simon Singh's excellent book blows the lid off a decades-long conspiracy to educate cartoon viewers."
-Mike Reiss compared it favorably to the works of Martin Gardner-esque.
+Mike Reiss compared it favorably to the works of Martin Gardner.